balakreshnan/ai-edge/aigatewayedge.md

-# AI at Edge - AI at Edge Gateway Architecture
+# AI @ Edge - AI at Edge Gateway Architecture

 ## Use Case